-Dentistry is a solid career path, but the education required to become a dentist is not cheap.
+Dentistry is a great career path but the education required to become a dentist is not cheap.
 In fact, the average student loan debt for all indebted dental school graduates in 2018 was $285,184, according to the American Student Dental Association.

 When borrowing so much, many students will need dental school loans.
 Dental students should always max out federal student loans first because of the borrower protections they provide.
 Then they should shop around carefully to find the most affordable private student loans to cover the rest of their educational costs.

 This guide will help you compare dental school loans—a specific type of graduate student loans—and will give you some tips on finding the best option.

 In this guide: